 Dr Carol Leonard

-Carol Leonard was University Lecturer in Regional Studies of the Post-Communist States.
-She was elected to an Emeritus Fellowship in October 2011.
+Carol Scott Leonard, University Lecturer in Regional Studies of the Post-Communist States from 1997, was elected to an Emeritus Fellowship in October 2011.

-She has been a Fellow of St Antony's since January 1997 and was a Visiting Fellow of All Souls College in Michaelmas Term 1996 after spending two years as resident adviser for the US Treasury to the Ministry of Finance of the Russian Federation.
+She was a Fellow of St Antony's and, when she first came to Oxford in 1996, a Visiting Fellow of All Souls College, after spending two years as resident economic adviser for the US Treasury to the Ministry of Finance of the Russian Federation.

-Subsequently, she moved into the field of economic analysis following graduate study of economics at the California Institute of Technology.
-A former research associate of the Russian Research Centre of Harvard University, Dr Leonard is engaged in research on regional aspects of the transition.
+Subsequently, she changed fields following graduate study of economics at the California Institute of Technology supported by a grant from the US National Science Foundation.
+A former research associate of the Russian Research Centre of Harvard University, she taught and did research at the College on regional aspects of the transition.
 She has been a project director and consultant for international donor agency projects on transition issues, including rural poverty, the public sector, and the regional financial sector in Russia and Ukraine.

-Publications: Her book publications include Reform and Regicide: The Reign of Peter III of Russia (1993), Agrarian Organization during Industrialization: Europe, Russia and America in the Nineteenth Century (1989), Agrarian Reform in Russia: The Road from Serfdom (2010), and The Microeconomics of Transition (edited volume, forthcoming).
+Publications: Her book publications include Reform and Regicide: The Reign of Peter III of Russia (1993), Agrarian Organization during Industrialization: Europe, Russia and America in the Nineteenth Century (1989), Microeconomic Change in Central and Eastern Europe (2002), Agrarian Reform in Russia: The Road from Serfdom (2011, 2015), translated into Russian as Agrarnye reform v Rossii: doroga iz rabstva (2019), Privatization and Transition in Russia in the Early 1990s (with David Pitt-Watson) (2013) and forthcoming, The Russian Revolution: Memory and Legacy (with Daniel Orlovsky and Yurij Petrov).